LazyTuba/csv-dict/README.md

 The module's constructor function accepts arguments represented as properties of an object.

+The "numFields" argument is an array of one/more field name(s) (a subset of the values in the first line of CSV file).
+The field(s) in the numFields array specify the fields containing numerical values.
+The values for these fields will be stored in the csv-dict object as numbers (as opposed to strings).

 The "keyFields" argument is an array of one/more field name(s) (a subset of the values in the first line of CSV file).
 The field(s) in the